infamousjoeg/Conjur-Configurator/README.md

 | backup | Allows backups to be available on the host server |
 | seeds | Simplifies transferring seed files into the DAP container |
 | logs | Provides direct access to the DAP logs locally |

+## Explanation of Policy files
+The policy files bundled with this program are meant to be a reference for your expansion.
+They are not a definitive framework for how you should structure your policies.
+The emphasis has been placed on ease of reading and following the flow of the files.

+### root.yml
+This is your main policy which all of your other policies are held.
+It defines a few users and a few groups.
+It also shows how to add users to the groups.

+### apps.yml
+This policy is a sub policy off of root.
+We have 2 hosts defined in it's own 'hosts' policy.
+This was done as a grouping mechanism to have a single spot for your hosts.
+We then create a 'CI' and 'CD' policy with some layers.
+We then add the appropriate host to the correct layer based on their role.
+Ansible == CD and Jenkins == CI.

+### conjur.yml
+This policy controls all of the special integrations that are available to Conjur.
+These policies include AWS, Kubernetes, and Seed Generator authenticators.

+#### aws.yml
+This is the main AWS policy that contains a placeholder for AWS apps.

+#### kubernetes.yml
+This is the main kubernetes policy that containers placeholders for k8s applications.
+The CA is already initialized if you ran option 3 in the main menu.

+#### seedgeneration.yml
+This controls the automatic seed generator.
+Primarily used for deployment of followers in k8s in an automatic way.

+#### secrets.yml
+This contains some generic secrets taht will be populated with dummy data.
+All of the hosts created will have permissions to these secrets.